 Inheriting a foreign retirement plan for Canadian Residents

-Considerations of transferring a foreign pension plan to an RRSP
+Considerations for transferring a foreign pension plan to an RRSP

-Here are some considerations of consolidating a foreign retirement plan with an RRSP:
+Here are some considerations for consolidating a foreign retirement plan with an RRSP:

 • It could simplify the management of a retirement portfolio, helping to ensure proper asset allocation is in place at all times, and allowing portfolio rebalancing in a timely manner.